Amrabrazek/React/Redux/README.md

 export default createStore(store, composeWithDevTools(applyMiddleware(thunk)))
 ````

-### Decalre Actions (Asking for Toys)
+### Decalre Actions (Asking for boxes-Informations)

-This is how we name what we want to do with the information carried by the state (what to do with the toy)
+This is how we name what we want to do with the information carried by the state
-We can also call it rules to play with toys
+We can also call it rules to replace boxes

 source: ./src/features/counter/counterConstanats.js
 ```